nazrulliton/JSEACH_DYSX/README.md

 In this file you will find my attempt to complete a coding exercise.
 I was tasked to created a  component which hosts drop down label with multi select capabilities.
 The MVP includes the following:
-Highlight when value set
+Highlight when value set,
-Show subtitle when value set
+Show subtitle when value set,
 Single or multi select values.

 ## Built With